Ericsson/dataplanebook/src/threading/threading.rst

 This chapter will describe the DPDK threading model.
 Since the DPDK model serves well in the roll of a prototypical threading model for data plane fast path applications, the chapter's title is relevant.
-For simplicity, the model will be refered to as the DPDK model, although
+For simplicity, the model will also be referred to as the DPDK model.

 The recipe for building and deploying an application adhering to the DPDK threading model, in its most basic form, is roughly as follows: